 Day 07: Trek to Tsarnag (3560m/11679ft), 4 hours trek

 Half an hour into the trek we come up to the longest ancient mani wall of Mustang as we make our way to the ‘Land of Chortens”.
 We walk the trail walked by the ancient Indian saint Padmasambhava (750-810 AD), the founder of Tibetan Buddhism.
-Witness rising red cliffs to the west as we make to Tsarang by lunch time.
-After lunch you have enough time to explore around Tsarang.
-Visit the white palace and the ancient monastery at Tasarang.
+Witness rising red cliffs to the west as we make to Tsarang by lunchtime.
+After lunch, you have enough time to explore around Tsarang.
+Visit the white palace and the ancient monastery at Tsarang.
 Overnight at Tsarang.

 Day 08: Trek to Lo Manthang (3800m/ 12467ft) 4 – 5 hours trek

 Today after 4-5 hours of trek we reach Lo Monthang.
 On our way we pass by an interesting ancient chorten, we see great views of Lo Manthang, the valley of Thinkar and Chhosar from the Lo-La pass at 4000 meters.
 We also get to see ruins of ancient forts on the high hills.
 We enter through a gateway, the single gateway to the forbidden kingdom, that welcomes us to Lo Manthang.
 Overnight at Lo Manthang.

 After breakfast, we head for Chhosar, where we visit the Nyphu Cave monastery built into the side of a high cliff, the 2500 years old Jhong Sky Cave, and we can also visit the Thinkar summer palace or explore the extraordinary ancient monasteries inside the walled city itself.
 The capital city of Lo Manthang houses one of the largest and finest Tibetan Buddhism gompas in Nepal which include 4 major ancient monasteries.
 The city also is home to 14th century royal palace.
 Overnight at Lo Manthang.